ibm-cloud-docs/cis/logpush.md

 Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
 These jobs can be sent to the same destination, but when using Cloud Object Storage, a different path must be used.

 Logpush uses publicly accessible HTTPS endpoints for {{site.data.keyword.cos_full_notm}}, so the log data is encrypted while in motion.
-## Creating a Logpush job in the UI with Cloud Object Storage
-{: #logpush-cos-ui}
-{: ui}

-Follow these steps to create a Logpush job with Cloud Object Storage:

-It is recommended that you set up an allowlist that ensures only [{{site.data.keyword.cis_short_notm}} IPs](/docs/cis?topic=cis-cis-allowlisted-ip-addresses) can push objects into the {{site.data.keyword.cos_short}} bucket.
-For more information on configuring an IP allowlist in {{site.data.keyword.cos_short}}, see [Setting a firewall](/docs/cloud-object-storage?topic=cloud-object-storage-setting-a-firewall).
-{: tip}

-Before you create a Logpush job, you must have an [{{site.data.keyword.cos_short}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) instance with a bucket that has **write access** that is granted to IBM Cloud account `cislogp@us.ibm.com`.
-This enables {{site.data.keyword.cis_short_notm}} to write request logs into the {{site.data.keyword.cos_short}} bucket.
-{: important}

-1. Select the service:
-   1. Choose **Cloud Object Storage**.
-   1. Select the dataset type.
-   1. Enter a description.
-   1. Copy the user ID to add to your Cloud Object Storage bucket.
-Add a policy in your **Cloud Object Storage Instance** bucket with `cislogp@us.ibm.com` as a user with `Object Writer` role.
-Then, click **Next**.

-1. Configure your destination:
-   1. Select a Cloud Object Storage instance from the menu.
-   1. Select a bucket from the Bucket name menu.
-   1. Enter a bucket region, if applicable.
-   1. Optionally, enter a bucket path.
-   1. Select if you want to organize logs into daily subfolders, then click **Next**.

-1. To verify ownership, download the object that you received in your bucket, and paste the token in the Ownership token text area.
-Then, click **Next**.

-   You can resend the file from the Troubleshooting section, or return to the previous step if the bucket path is incorrect.
-   {: note}

-1. Select the log fields that you want included in the log push:
-   1. Verify that the Logpush details are correct.
-   1. Select the Logpush settings from the Timestamp and Frequency menus.
-   1. Choose whether to enable the Logpush job by using the Enabled switch.
-   1. Select the log fields to include in the Logpush job, then click **Create service**.
 ## Creating a Logpush job from the CLI with Cloud Object Storage
 {: #logpush-cos-cli}
 {: cli}